TylerBiggert/CTF/HomeBrewedChallenges/WebApps/_CreateYourOwn/WebAppChallenges/_StateHere-HowToGuide.md

 # New App Creation
+## Cloudflare Account Creation
+- Verify you can login to Cloudflare
+  - If not then you will need to create your account now at https://www.cloudflare.com/
 ## Create a Repository
 - Open a root terminal
 - Navigate to whever you keep all of your repos